Essential Planes of Your Child’s Development

 Maria Montessori spent many years studying and observing children and the development of their brains.
 Her understanding of this process improved drastically over her years as an educator, and we now know that there are essential planes of brain development that every child goes through.
 These planes are critical to understanding how to support a child’s growth and development, and they provide a framework for parents and educators to make informed decisions about the care and education of their children.

-Here are the essential planes of brain development that every parent and educator should know about:
+Here are the essential planes of development that every parent and educator should know about:

 Plane 1: The Unconscious Absorbent Mind (Infancy)